 Contact the Admissions Office at 610-861-5500 for further information.

-- Understand the historical and cultural contexts of contemporary civilization. - Evaluate and discuss diverse points of view. - · Communicate ideas effectively. - Speak and understand a modern language other than English. - Retrieve, evaluate, and apply information from a range of sources. - Develop strategies for solving both abstract and practical problems.
+- Understand the historical and cultural contexts of contemporary civilization. - Evaluate and discuss diverse points of view. - Communicate ideas effectively. - Speak and understand a modern language other than English.

+Retrieve, evaluate, and apply information from a range of sources.